 Dr. Philip Speas accepted the invitation to serve the new college president on October 11th, 1993.
 The following year, 1994, KMBC was granted full membership with the ABHE, bringing the college into a recognized position in higher education.
 As such, KMBC began offering a four-year Bachelor of Arts in Religion along with a two-year Associate of Arts in Biblical Studies.

-Under the leadership of Dr. Phil Speas, the college has seen significant remodeling and construction including the completion of the Davis Memorial Building and Gibson Library, the Chatlos and Townhouse Apartments, Campus Commons, the Lela G. Coffehouse, and most notably the new Helen Matthew Luce Chapel and Fine Arts Building, completed in 2009.
+Under the leadership of Dr. Phil Speas, the college underwent significant remodeling and construction including the completion of the Davis Memorial Building and Gibson Library, the Chatlos and Townhouse Apartments, Campus Commons, the Lela G. Coffee house, and most notably the new Helen Matthew Luce Chapel and Fine Arts Building, completed in 2009.
 In addition to the physical campus, Dr. Speas has led in an expansion of faculty and staff and an increase in enrollment.
-After twenty years, Dr. Phil Speas continues to lead the college forward with wisdom, exemplifying a life surrendered to Christ.
+Dr. Speas retired in 2022, after twenty-nine years of service.

 Since our beginning, 70% of Kentucky Mountain Bible College graduates have entered Christian ministries.
 Eighteen percent have served as foreign missionaries in more than sixty countries.
 An impressive number have risen to leadership positions in many Christian organizations.